 We utilize distribution centers at strategically located sites.
 The Company's U.S. distribution center is based in Louisville, Kentucky.
-At this 506,000 square-foot facility, we use fully integrated and automated distribution systems.
-The bar code scanning of merchandise and distribution cartons, together with radio frequency communications, provide timely, controlled, accurate and instantaneous updates to the distribution information systems.
-Distribution of our products in Canada is handled primarily from a Company operated distribution center in Montreal, Quebec.
+Distribution of our products in Canada is handled primarily from Company operated distribution centers in Montreal, Quebec.
+At our distribution facilities in the U.S. and Canada, we use fully integrated and automated distribution systems.
+The bar code scanning of merchandise and distribution cartons, together with radio frequency communications, provide timely, controlled, accurate and instantaneous updates to our distribution information systems.
 Distribution of our products in Europe is handled primarily through a third party distribution center in Piacenza, Italy.
-Additionally, we utilize several third party operated distribution warehouses in Hong Kong, South Korea and China that service the Asia region.
+Additionally, we utilize several third party operated distribution warehouses that service the Asia region.